daniMusli/roadTrafficForecast/README.md

  </p>

-- after collection the data train the RNN models by running `traficForecast.ipynb`. you can skip the training process and load models from `models` directory.
+- The counter codes will automatically extract the data to a csv format file which can be used to train the RNN models by running `traficForecast.ipynb`. you can skip the training process and load models from `models` directory.

 ## Results
 | Metrics | MAE | MSE | RMSE | MAPE |  R2  | Explained variance score |